Russia is already paying a hefty financial price for its aggression – KION546

 Russian stocks plunged and the ruble slid closer to a record low on Tuesday as investors reacted to President Vladimir Putin’s decision to order troops into eastern Ukraine.

-Moscow’s MOEX stock index dropped 4% after shedding more than 10% on Monday, bringing losses so far this year to over 20%.
-In total, more than $40 billion has been wiped off the value of Russian stocks this week alone.
+Moscow’s MOEX stock index dropped 1.5% after shedding more than 10% on Monday, bringing losses so far this year to about 20%.
+Shares in Russian oil company Rosneft were hardest hit Tuesday, dropping 7.5%.
+In total, more than $30 billion has been wiped off the value of Russian stocks this week alone.

 The ruble fell toward 81 versus the US dollar on Tuesday, its weakest level in more than a year and close to its record low.
 The moves prompted Russia’s central bank to announce measures to support banks, including a provision that will allow them to use last Friday’s prices for stocks and bonds when reporting their financial positions.